 20 illiterate women from vulnerable households will be selected for the solar pump training.
+The trained women will work in teams of two and will conduct regular maintenance and repairs on 2-3 pumps per team in their- and neighboring communities.

 Border agencies maintain the peace and safety for their society and citizen by providing basic services at the frontiers and are primarily responsible for the processing of people and goods at points of entry and exit, as well as for the detection and regulation of people and goods attempting to cross borders illegally.
-The Ministry of Security and Civil protection, the Customs officer and the border agents (police and customs are therefore the main target.
+The Ministry of Security and Civil protection, the Customs officers and the border agents (police and customs) are therefore the main target.

 At least 500 local people (herders and farmers groups of which at least 30 % will be women group) will be sensitized on the changing transhumance practice to sustain peaceful management of conflict.